View the High School Competition Rulebook for details.

 Introduction and Purpose

-These Official Rules (Rules) of the PlayVS Scholastics Esports League apply to each of the teams who have registered and met the requirements for the 2024-2025 school year, as well as their head coach, assistant coaches, vice principals, athletic directors, starters, substitutes (collectively Team Members), and other members.
+These official rules of the PlayVS Scholastics Esports League apply to each of the teams who have registered and met the requirements for the 2025-2026 school year, as well as their head coach, assistant coaches, vice principals, athletic directors, starters, substitutes (collectively team members), and other members.

 1. Game Rules

 Players on the bench may be used for any match their team is competing in within their assigned league.
-Eligible substitutes for a match will be displayed on the bench tab of the team’s roster card.
-Only the players shown on a team’s bench can be used as substitutes in an official PlayVS Match.
+Only the players shown on a team’s bench before the start of the match can be used as substitutes in an official PlayVS Match.

 During any pause or stoppage, players may not leave the match area unless authorized by their coach.
 Coaches should communicate any disconnections or pauses inside PlayVS’ Match Lobby Chat.